 - LOVE the scenes with the “Lawyer Department”, especially when they barge into KBBL-TV to look for Homer.
 “Idiots?
 That’s slander, sir, and we have it on tape.”
 “Alright; I’ll get out my chequebook!”

 - “We are watching FOX!”
 I love the “take that’s” at FOX.

-Zaniest Moment: Rover from The Prisoner appears in the barrier between the Movementarian Campground and the town… capturing Moleman.
+Zaniness Meter: 2.
+The zaniest moment: rover from The Prisoner appears in the barrier between the Movementarian Campground and the town… capturing Moleman.
 Mmm… I swear I remember that a later episode had a more direct parody on The Prisoner.